trentw/script-to-speech/PRIVACY.md

 ### Voice Casting (Optional Feature)

-If you choose to use the LLM-assisted voice casting feature (`sts-generate-voice-casting-prompt-file`), this is entirely optional and can be skipped.
+If you choose to use the LLM-assisted voice casting feature (`sts-generate-character-notes-prompt`), this is entirely optional and can be skipped.

 **LLM Services (when you choose to use voice casting):**